Here are a few issues to consider—plus some strategies that could help you manage your finances during your career break

 What about Social Security?
 Will my benefits be reduced if I don't work for a few years?

-"A break of a few years will have a limited impact on your Social Security benefits," says David Laster, head of retirement strategies at Bank of America Merrill Lynch.
-"Benefits are calculated based on your 35 highest earning years, so leaving the workforce for five years or so should not matter much."
+“Social Security benefits are calculated based on your 35 highest earning years, so if you only left for a few years, that should not have a great impact on your benefits earned at retirement,” says Ben Storey, director, Retirement Thought Leadership, Bank of America.
 Bear in mind, though, that if you lose earning power on your return to work and don’t catch up over time, you could begin to feel some impact.

 With only one income, can we still save for our kids' college education?

 In the end, your heart is going to have a big say in this, but understanding how the choice can affect you financially will help you make a more clear-eyed decision.
-"People who acknowledge and embrace the trade-offs—on either side—tend to be the most content with whatever they decide," Hunter says.
+“In my experience, people who acknowledge and embrace the trade-offs—on either side—tend to be the most content with whatever they decide,” Storey says.

-Bank of America Merrill Lynch is a marketing name for the Retirement Services business of Bank of America Corporation.
+“Bank of America” is a marketing name for the Retirement Services business of Bank of America Corporation.